 Sandhya is from Kanpur.
 She graduated from CSJM University, Kanpur.
 Will work on sulfur dioxide activation.

-Parameswar is from Santiniketan, West Bengal.
-He is in the fourth year of five year BS-MS dual degree course at IIT Kanpur; will graduate in June 2020.
-Right now Parameswar works in LISBIC with Kumaran.
-He enjoys doing fun reactions in lab under Raja’s direction.
-Parameswar is the captain of IIT Kanpur Tennis Team.
+Suraj Sudhakar is from Surathkal, Karnataka.
+He is in the second year of four years BS degree course at IIT Kanpur; will graduate in June 2022.
+Right now Suraj works in LISBIC with Raja and enjoys learning everything about prebiotic reactions and koneramines; good writer and chemistry literature enthusiast.
+Suraj is a vocalist in the music club of IIT Kanpur and raps a lot !!!